evkx/evkx.github.io/content/models/ford/mustang_mach-e/Mustang_Mach-E_GT/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 402 liters.
 With the rear seat down, it is 1420 liters.
-On the roof, you can load up to 75kg.
+On the roof, you can load up to 75 kg (165,3 lbs).
 Under the hood, there is frunk with more storage room.
-This frunk is 100 liters.
-The maxium weight of the car is 2690kg, and with the base weight of 2218 kg, you can max load 472 kg, including driver and passengers.
-Some options can increase the base weight and reduce the maximum loading weight.
-472kg is considered low for this type of car and might restrict how much stuff you can bring in addition to passengers.
+This frunk is 100 liters (3,5 CU FT).
+The maxium weight of the car is 2690 kg (5930 lbs), and with the base weight of 2218 kg (4890 lbs), you can max load 472 kg (1041 lbs), including driver and passengers.
+Some options can increase the base weight and reduce the maximum loading weight.472kg is considered low for this type of car and might restrict how much stuff you can bring in addition to passengers.

 You can order the car with a towbar.
-The maximum total weight on a braked trailer is 750, and on unbraked, it is 750kg.
+The maximum total weight on a braked trailer is 750, and on unbraked, it is 750 kg (1653/1653 lbs).

 {{< sitefiguresized thumb="models/ford/mustang_mach-e/mustang_mach-e_gt/trunk_1_st.jpg" title="Ford Mustang Mach-E GT" width="3000" height="2000"  >}}